-According to the EU's Long-Term Strategy, 'A Clean Planet for All', the extra investment required to reach climate neutrality by 2050 is in the range of €175 to €290bn annually between now until 2050, equal to an increase of 0.8 percentage points of the share of GDP invested in the EU energy system and infrastructure (from 2% to 2.8% of EU GDP).
-More recently, the Commission calculated that annual average investments in the energy system, including transport, would have to increase in the period 2021-
+According to the EU's Long-Term Strategy, 'A Clean Planet for All', the extra investment required to reach climate neutrality by 20503 is in the range of €175 to €290bn annually between now until 2050, equal to an increase of 0.8 percentage points of the share of GDP invested in the EU energy system and infrastructure (from 2% to 2.8% of EU GDP).
+More recently, the Commission calculated that annual average investments in the energy system, including transport, would have to increase in the period 20212030 compared to the previous decade by around €350bn to achieve 55% GHG emission reductions4.